Red Schoendienst: Minor leagues and military service (1942–1944)

 Schoendienst began his professional career in the D-level Georgia–Florida League with the Albany Cardinals, followed by the Union City Greyhounds of the Class D Kentucky–Illinois–Tennessee League.
 At Union City, he collected eight hits in his first eight at bats (AB) on his way to batting .407 in six games.
 In 1943, after playing nine games for the Lynchburg Cardinals in the Class B Piedmont League, he had attained 17 hits in 36 AB.
-This strong start earned him a promotion to the double-A International League's (IL) Rochester Red Wings, where he batted .337 in 136 games with 21 doubles, six home runs (HR) and 20 stolen bases (SB).
+This strong start earned him a two-level promotion to one of the Cardinals' top affiliates, the Double-A International League's (IL) Rochester Red Wings, where he batted .337 in 136 games with 21 doubles, six home runs (HR) and 20 stolen bases (SB).
 His .337 average was the league's best; he won the IL's Most Valuable Player (MVP) Award and gained visibility as a top prospect.

 In 1944, still in Rochester, Schoendienst hit .373 in 25 games.
 He was drafted mid-season into the U.S. Army, but received a medical discharge on January 1, 1945, due to his eye injury and sustained trauma incurred while shooting bazookas.

 Major league playing career (1945–1963)

 The Cardinals invited Schoendienst for spring training in Cairo, Illinois, in 1945.
 Schoendiest had been a shortstop in the minor leagues. but as the Cardinals had Marty Marion, who had won the National League's (NL) MVP Award in 1944, as their shortstop, St. Louis assigned Schoendienst to be their left fielder.
 Totaling 137 games in his rookie season, he batted .278 with a league-high 26 SB.
 In 1946, the Cardinals moved Schoendienst to play second base on their way to their third World Series title in five years.
 During the 1946 offseason, he won the televised home run derby.
 With sure hands and quick reflexes, he led the National League's second basemen for seven seasons and handled 320 consecutive chances without an error in 1950.
-In that season's All-Star Game, he won the contest for the National League with a home run in the top of 14th inning.
+In that season's All-Star Game, he won the contest for the National League with a home run in the top of the 14th inning.
 It was the first All-Star game to go to extra innings.
 His 1956 league record fielding percentage of .9934 stood for 30 years until broken by Ryne Sandberg.

 In a trade that was extremely unpopular with Cardinals fans and his best friend Stan Musial, Schoendienst, along with Jackie Brandt, Bill Sarni, Dick Littlefield and Bobby Stephenson, was sent to the New York Giants for Alvin Dark, Whitey Lockman, Ray Katt and Don Liddle on June 14, 1956.
 The transaction was made possible after the Cardinals switched Don Blasingame from shortstop to second base to replace Schoendienst.